 A solid content-centric SEO strategy starts with keyword research.
 This identifies what to write about and the goals prospective customers have.

-In the last seven months, by using a content-centric SEO strategy and monitoring the data, TBô Clothing increased its organic traffic by 226%, the number of keywords it ranked for by 211%, and organic revenue by 600%.
+By using a content-centric SEO strategy and monitoring the data, TBô Clothing increased its organic traffic by 226%, the number of keywords it ranked for by 211%, and organic revenue by 600% in just seven months.

 You can also use the “People also ask” feature in the Google search results to see additional queries people are searching for.